davidbwaikato/webcrawl-lowres-lang/README.txt

 # One time only setup
 ####

   python3 -mvenv my-python3
   source ./my-python3/bin/activate

   python3 -m pip3 install --upgrade pip

   pip3 install -r requirements-toplevel.txt

+  /bin/cp config.json.in config.json
+  # And then open in an editor, and adjust as needed
+  # such as added in keys to use web searching APIs

+  emacs config.json

 ####
 # Ready to run the code